fkarg/fkarg.github.io/drafts/extreme-ownership.md

 - No bad Teams, only bad leaders
 - ownership of stuff, extreme.
 - discipline creates/equals freedom
+- extreme ownership is the same as focusing on your circle of influence from 7-habits

 ## Criticism
 - [ ] Clearly structured?